Misinformation about violence by transgender people: Individual cases

 An analysis by Wired found 12 violent events between 2022 and 2025 which were falsely blamed on trans people.
 In one example, Republican congressman Paul Gosar incorrectly claimed the 2022 Uvalde school shooting was perpetrated by a "transsexual leftist illegal alien".
-Right wing social media accounts spread a hoax claiming that the perpetrator of the 2024 Abundant Life Christian School shooting was transgender.
+Right-wing social media accounts spread a hoax claiming that the perpetrator of the 2024 Abundant Life Christian School shooting was transgender.
 Chaya Raichik falsely claimed that the 2024 Lakewood Church shooting was "another act of trans terrorism".
 Conservative commentator Matt Wallace falsely blamed the 2025 Potomac River mid-air collision on Jo Ellis, saying it "may have been another trans terror attack", leading to her being harassed and suing Wallace for defamation.

 Initial reports on the 2025 assassination of Charlie Kirk falsely claimed there was "transgender ideology" inscribed on the bullets used to kill Kirk.
 Prior to a motive or suspect being established, many assumed it to be motivated by Kirk's anti-LGBTQ views.
-Conservatives attempted to link the shooting to the transgender rights movement through the suspected shooter's roommate, who is allegedly transgender, and is assumed by the authorities to have been the suspect's romantic partner.
-There is however no evidence the roommate was involved in, or had any pre-knowledge of, the assassination.
+Kirk spread misinformation about transgender-led gun violence, and was engaged in a debate about the topic when he was assassinated.
+Several right-wing individuals and groups, including The Oversight Project, a spin-off of the Heritage Foundation, attempted to link the shooting to the transgender rights movement through the suspected shooter's roommate, who is allegedly transgender, and had been assumed by the authorities to have been the suspect's romantic partner.
+There is no evidence the roommate was involved in or had any pre-knowledge of the assassination.